berkugo/Mail-Automation-Tool-and-JavaFX-GUI/README.md

 The main goal of the application was to send marketing e-mails to these clients from the application and to ease sales department's work during working hours, the e-mails are being sent automatically thanks to application.

+*  The application implements background-task class which is probably using and based on JAVA threading library of JavaFX to make parallel ops.

 **This mail application is running succesfully at the companies in Germany and in Malta.**